-Changes in diet: Cutting back on sugar, coffee, and alcohol may provide some relief from symptoms.
+Changes in diet: Cutting back on soda, caffeine, and alcohol may provide some relief from symptoms.
 Consuming less sugar and salt may also help.
 Taking supplements containing calcium, magnesium, soy, vitamin B6, and vitamin E may reduce certain symptoms.
-Some women use certain herbal products such as evening primrose oil, St. John's wort, and chasteberry to decrease their symptoms; however, the effectiveness of such products is not known.
+Some people use certain herbal products such as evening primrose oil, St. John's wort, and chasteberry to decrease their symptoms; however, the effectiveness of such products is not known.
 Always talk to your doctor or pharmacist before taking a vitamin, supplement, or herbal product.

 Exercise: Regular moderate exercise and stress reduction techniques may decrease nervousness and agitation, as well as reduce some symptoms associated with PMS.

-Counselling: Speaking to a counsellor may help some women cope better with the psychological effects of PMS.
+Counselling: Speaking to a counsellor may help some people cope better with the psychological effects of PMS.

 Keeping a symptom diary can give you and your doctor a better picture of your symptoms and help you evaluate the effects of different treatments.